osama-raddad/FireCrasher/README.md

 #### Let me know!

-I’d be really happy if you sent me links to your projects where you use our component.
+I’d be really happy if you sent me links to your projects where you use my library.
 Just send an email to osama.s.raddad@gmail.com And do let me know if you have any questions or suggestion regarding the library.

 ## License